 Island rentals and private islands in the Philippines

-If that’s the direction you’re more comfortable with, then the following private islands for rent are worth checking out.
-Way cheaper than buying an Amanpulo island, these are available from just ₱2,000 per night.
+If that’s the direction you’re more comfortable with, then the following private islands in the Philippines are worth checking out.
+Way cheaper than buying an Amanpulo island, these are available for rent from just ₱2,000 to ₱20,000 per night.

 1. Pandan Island (From ₱2,100 per night)

 Starting this list of private islands in the Philippines for rent is Pandan Island in Occidental Mindoro.
 Unlike most luxury resorts in the country, this location doesn’t bank on plush amenities, but rather on its personalised atmosphere and simple yet peaceful quality of stay that it offers its local and international guests.